linpaul1129/pokopia-guide/README.md

-# pokopia
+# Pokopia Guide

 ## Project overview

-**Pokopia** (`pokopia_guide`) is a Flutter app for querying Pokémon habitat data (棲息地查詢攻略).
-It is a static, offline-first app — all habitat/Pokémon data is bundled in `assets/data/habitats.json`.
+**Pokopia Guide** (`pokopia_guide`) is a Flutter app for browsing Pokémon habitat and crafting recipe data (棲息地查詢攻略).
+It is a static, offline-first app — all data is bundled in `assets/data/`.
 There is no backend or network layer.

 The app deploys as a Flutter Web app to GitHub Pages at `/pokopia-guide/` via CI on push to `main`.

 ## Common commands